Ode to Safia

 Now that you exist, give me some time to live a child again.
 Let me plant the sapling afresh and water it every day.

-The fragrance of your hair, your scents, the soap water, the vaseline, flood my senses.
-Tonight, the moon cuts through the dark.
+your scents, the soap water, the vaseline, flood my senses.
+Tonight,

 The kohl in your eyes has smudged to ash.
 Your tresses, Mother, are too tangled.